undyingprince/undyingprince/README.md

-- 👋 Hi, I’m @undyingprince
+- 👋 Hi, I’m Philip Salvador
 - 👀 I’m interested in computer programming
 - 🌱 I’m currently learning python language
 - 💞️ I’m looking forward to learn everything i need to know
-- 📫 How to reach me telegram https://t.me/Bountywr

 <!---
 undyingprince/undyingprince is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.